Holiday Hampers,

 Every year in mid-November, TDSB social workers share the stories of families in our community who are struggling to make ends meet.
 Many face challenges such as illness, unemployment, underemployment, poverty, domestic violence, disabilities, or mental health issues.
 Some are newcomers to Canada, working hard to rebuild their lives with very limited resources.

-These parents are doing their best to provide the basics — food on the table, warm clothing for their children — yet the holidays can feel out of reach.
-The hampers bring comfort, hope, and joy, making an extraordinary difference in their season.
+These parents are doing their best to provide the basics — food on the table, warm clothing for their children — yet the holidays often feel out of reach.
+The hampers bring comfort, hope, and joy, making an extraordinary difference in their lives.

 Those in need also include youth who cannot live at home, often because of abuse or neglect, and who are residing in community shelters.
-For many of these teens, the hampers may hold the only gifts they’ll receive — a reminder that they are seen, cared for, and not alone.
+For many of these teens, the hampers hold the only gifts they’ll receive — a reminder they are seen, cared for and not alone.

 • "One mother was so happy that she started to cry and said that she has never seen anything like this Hamper in her life.
 She was so excited to see her children's faces on Christmas morning.
 She was also so excited to feed them delicious healthy food that she was able to buy because of your generosity with grocery gift cards.
 Further, she was so happy to have the ability to snuggle together with her children on the sofa playing the games you so generously gave the family"